daytonabandcamp/toni.zone/_posts/2024-10-12-lootcreate.markdown

 use your **mouse** to click on the big crate and other icons to procure, sell, keep and combine loot! press **Z** to sell loot right from out of the big crate or from your inventory, and press **X** to keep loot in your inventory!

 ## changelog
+- 1.4.01: the ghastly ghostly patch (october 12, 2024)
+    - added adjacent "ghost" items to the inventory (so you don't forget where you are)
+    - fixed numerous bugs, mostly pertaining to achievements
+    - removed console.log spam
+    - not fixing the delta time stuff sorry
 - 1.4: the update of crate im-port-ance (october 12, 2024)
     - toni.zone is now lootcreate's forever home!
     - rebuilt game in html5 canvas